What happens when the world’s most courageous witch comes face-to-face with the one thing that gives her the heebie-jeebies?

 - Spooky-Scary or Spooky-Fun? 🎃 Fun.

-I’d like to thank Hazy Dell Press for providing an advance copy via Edelweiss+ in exchange for an honest review.
+I’d like to thank Hazy Dell Press for providing an advance copy via Edelweiss+ in exchange for review consideration.

 With witty, bouncing rhymes and endlessly delightful art, The Cyclops Witch and the Heebie-Jeebies is another must-read title from Hazy Dell Press.
 The first picture book from twin brothers Kyle and Derek Sullivan, it tells the story of an almost-fearless witch who must face the one thing in the world that scares her: children.
 As she learns to overcome her fears and prejudices, she discovers the joy of helping others and gains valuable new friendships, showing readers that kindness and open-mindedness are the paths to true bravery and happiness.